Goal: Increasing Transparency

 Managing and Reducing Hazardous Chemicals

 The UN Sustainable Development Goals have highlighted the importance of managing hazardous chemicals globally.
 Chemical footprinting provides a way for companies to benchmark their progress in reducing use of chemicals of high concern and selecting safer alternatives.
 The methodology measures overall corporate chemicals management performance by evaluating management strategies, chemical inventory and public disclosure levels.
 The Chemical Footprint Project is the leading initiative helping companies understand their footprint through administration of an annual survey.
-In 2018, five ACI companies including Ecolab, GOJO, Milliken, RB and Seventh Generation participated.
+In 2018, five ACI companies including Ecolab, GOJO, Milliken, Reckitt and Seventh Generation participated.

 Increasing Access to Science Education